The Restoring the Sacred Bond Initiative will be delivered in partnership with Wiijii’idiwag Ikwewag.

 Our purpose is to facilitate circles of women to come together and reclaim their roles as guardians of the sacred bond between mother and baby.

-The two-year pilot program, Restoring the Sacred Bond Initiative, will match Birth Helpers with Indigenous mothers who are at risk of having their infant apprehended into the child welfare system.
+The two-year pilot program, Restoring the Sacred Bond Initiative, will match Birth Helpers with Indigenous mothers who may be at risk of having their infant apprehended into the child welfare system.

 The program will support up to 200 at-risk expectant mothers before, during and after birth.